Jimmy Gressier

 Jimmy Gressier (born 4 May 1997) is a French middle- and long-distance runner.
-He won gold medals in the 5000 metres and 10,000 metres at the 2019 European Under-23 Championships.
+He won gold in the 10,000 metres and bronze in the 5,000 metres at the 2025 World Athletics Championships.
+He has also won gold medals in the 5000 metres and 10,000 metres at the 2019 European Under-23 Championships.
 Gressier claimed four individual medals at the European Cross Country Championships, including three U23 titles.
 He is the European record holder for the 5 km road race.
+He won the 3000 metres at the 2025 Diamond League Final.

+Career

-European 5 km road record
+2022: European 5 km road record

 Jimmy Gressier held European 5 km road race record of 13:18 from February 2020 until April 2022, when Italy's Yemaneberhan Crippa set a new continental best mark of 13:14.
 On 12 February 2023, Gressier regained his record at the Monaco Run – 5 km Herculis with a time of 13:12.

+2025: 10,000m world champion

+At the 2025 World Athletics Championships held in Tokyo, Gressier was the surprise winner of the 10,000 m.
+Gressier won with a late burst of speed in the finishing straight, coming in with a time of 28 minutes 55.77 seconds.
+He is the first Frenchman and the third European male to have won at this distance in the world championship, and only the second male champion not to be born in Africa after Alberto Cova in 1983.

+In the final day of the World Championships, Gressier added a bronze medal to his haul after finishing third in the 5,000 m race.

 Miscellaneous

 Gressier is known for race finish celebrations.
 At the 2018 edition of the European cross country while in first place at the end of the U23 race he attempted a football player like knee slide but ended up falling flat on his face as he crossed the line.
 At the 2019 edition of the same race Gressier was so far clear of the other competitors that he walked across the line.
+At the 2019 French Cross Country Championships, Gressier began slapping hands with the crowd and high-fived a mascot before looking back to discover that he wasn’t leading as big a margin as he thought and had to sprint for the finish.
+At the French Cross Country Championships in March 2023, he celebrated by eating a crepe before the finish line.
+He attempted, unsuccessfully, to feed some of his victory crepe to second-place finisher Markus Georger, who declined.
+He then offered some to third-place Fabien Palcau, who happily accepted.
+He celebrated his victory in the half marathon at the 2025 European Running Championships in April 2025, by hurdling over the victory tape.